MAICATRAN/Group_Project1/README.md

 3. Presentation<br />

 ## 1. Overview
-Our project try to analysis the sector performance during and immediately after a recession.
-We studied the recovery of the recessions, the relationship between GDP and the recession, the Post COVID-19 Recession and the sector performence during the recession.
+Our project tries to analyse the sector performance during and immediately after a recession.
+We studied the recovery of the recessions, the relationships between GDP and the recession, the Post COVID-19 Recession and the sector performence during the recession.

 ## 2. Guidelines & File Name
 ### Jupyter Note Guidelines:<br />